canonical/ubuntu-mir/README.md

 TODO-A:   questions higher than medium
 TODO-B: - The package will not be installed by default

-RULE  - The source packaging (in debian/) should be reasonably easy to
+RULE:  - The source packaging (in debian/) should be reasonably easy to
 RULE:   understand and maintain.
 TODO-A: - Packaging and build is easy, link to d/rules TBD
 TODO-B: - Packaging is complex, but that is ok because TBD